 In addition to endgame housing for chronically homeless individuals based on acuity of need, the Realization Project is prioritizing high-risk workers who are likely to stay homeless for pre-emptive employment.
 Evidence-driven employment intervention is a system-changing strategy that expands the array and timing of tools for preventing homelessness.

-The project has been funded by the California Community Foundation, the Weingart Foundation, the Long Beach City College Foundation, the James Irvine Foundation, the Ralph M. Parsons Foundation, Kaiser Hospitals Foundation, the Homelessness Policy Research Institute, and the Economic Roundtable.
+The project has been funded by the California Community Foundation, the Weingart Foundation, the Long Beach City College Foundation, the James Irvine Foundation, the Ralph M. Parsons Foundation, Kaiser Hospitals Foundation, the Homelessness Policy Research Institute at USC, and the Economic Roundtable.